For degree plans go to myNWCC and click on the Degree Plans tab.

 Scholarships are available for both instrumental and vocal performance groups.
 Interested high school seniors need to bring a prepared song to announced auditions.
 An accompanist is provided or they may bring an accompaniment CD.
 Ensembles for which to audition include Northwest Singers, Chamber Choir and Entertainers.
 For more information, contact VanDyke at (662) 562-3337.

-Band scholarships are available for the Ranger Marching Band, Jazz Band, Northwest Symphonic Band and the Mighty Ranger Pep Band.
-Any incoming student may audition, and scholarships range from tuition to tuition, room and board.
-Students must perform scales or rudiments and a short etude of about one to two minutes in length.
-There is no limitation on the number of scholarships available.
-For more information, contact John Ungurait, director of Bands, at (662) 562-3335.
+Band scholarships are available for the Ranger Marching Band, Concert Bands and Jazz Band.
+Any incoming student may audition.
+Students should be prepared to perform scales or rudiments and a short etude or solo piece of about one to two minutes in length.
+For more information, or to set up an audition appointment, please contact Jared Brownlee, phone 662-562-3336, email: firstname.lastname@example.org.

 What can I expect from a career in Music performance?